ghuong/group-chat-server/README.md

 npm install
 ```

-2. Create a basic .env file (dev. environment variables):
+2. Create a basic `.env` file based on the provided `.env.example` (development environment variables):

 ```bash
 cp .env.example .env
 ```

-3. Build the client project (see Prerequisites), and copy it into build/web:
+3. Build the client project (see Prerequisites), and copy it into `build/client/` folder:

 ```bash
 npm run build:ui